ourfriendselectric/golden-robot-records/_social-family-records/sfr-two.md

 Two originals were included on the album to be recorded and first single, **"Damn Right"** popped out as a smash hit.
 "As soon I heard a rough demo of Damn Right, I knew it was the perfect original and wanted to record it for the album", says Jason.

-**"Damn Right"**&nbsp;scheduled for release on the 29th August 2014 will also see Jason embark on a 5 week, 9,500km East Coast of Australia promo performance road-trip, something that doesn’t happen often these days with an artist, such is the importance of this song for Jason and re-connecting with his fans and audience.
+**"Damn Right"** scheduled for release on the 29th August 2014 will also see Jason embark on a 5 week, 9,500km East Coast of Australia promo performance road-trip, something that doesn’t happen often these days with an artist, such is the importance of this song for Jason and re-connecting with his fans and audience.
 They’re ready and waiting with Jason posting a funny home music video performance online that was viewed by 45,000 in the space of 24 hours.

 **"Friday Night"** is the title of Jason's follow-up, second album to be released in March 2015.
 It's also the first lyric line of "Damn Right"and sums up the 20 year olds view and that of most people - of always looking forward to Friday night after an exhaustive week.